 GTRV makes a budget RV that is truly custom.
 It’s as simple as this: get yourself a van, and I mean any van, and take it to a GTRV shop.
-They will convert it to a Class B RV, for about two-thirds of what you could get if you bought one from a certified dealer.
+They will convert it to a Class B RV for about two-thirds of what you could get if you bought one from a certified dealer.
 It’s a great way to create one of the cheap RVs without having to do the conversions yourself!

 Winner: Lazy Daze

-You may have to travel to California for this one, but the savings might be worth it.
-A cheap RV that doesn’t skimp on quality, Lazy Daze uses a Ford F-450 chassis and builds their RVs in-house.
-There is no middle man, you go to the factory and pick up your Class C and drive it home.
+You may have to travel to California for this RV manufacturer, but the savings might be worth it.
+A cheap RV that doesn’t skimp on quality, Lazy Daze uses a Ford-450 chassis.
+They build in-house, so with no middle man, you go right to the factory and pick up your Class C and drive it home.
 In business since 1956, which alone is a testament to their quality and durability, you won’t find a better bang-for-the-buck deal on a Class C motorhome.

 Runner up: Gulf Stream Coach Conquest

-Made of a fiberglass composite, all Casita trailers are lightweight, inexpensive, easy to pull.
+All of the Casita trailers are lightweight, affordable, and easy to pull.
 The RV brand’s Spirit model had two sleeping areas and a nice large picture window.
-The trailer can be towed by many cars, crossovers and SUVs.
-For any couple on a weekend getaway, there is no better bang-for-the-buck trailer than a Casita.
+The trailer can be towed by many cars, crossovers, and SUVs.
+For a quick weekend getaway, there is no better RV for the money than a Spirit.